HANICA-DEA/spotitube/README.md

 ### Response codes

-The client will expect the following respond codes to be used
+In addition, the Spotitube client expects correct status codes to be used.
+For example:
 * 200: OK.
 A response to a successful GET, PUT or DELETE.
 * 201: Resource has been created.
 A response to a successful POST.
 * 400: Bad Request.
 Something is wrong with the request.
 This could be due to